ll7/scenario_runner/Docs/Record_and_evaluate_Scenarios.md

 With the following 4 sample scripts you can replay a recorded scenario, retrieve its information, the collisions and the blocked actors.

 ### Replaying
-Be aware that you have to execute the same 3 instructions as described in "II.)
-Replay" at the beginning.
+Be aware that you have to execute the same 3 instructions as described in "2.)
+Recording" at the beginning.

 Then you can start a replay of a file.
 We can define the starting time, duration and also an actor to follow.
 ```